Anna Loria & John Follaco

 Faculty hosting the 62nd annual scientific meeting of the International Association for Great Lakes Research on campus explain why Lake Ontario water levels are rising.

-This year's record-high Great Lakes water levels — which have caused flooding and damage to shoreline property on Lake Ontario — are likely to be seen again, according to faculty experts at The College at Brockport.
+This year's record-high Great Lakes water levels — which have caused flooding and damage to shoreline property on Lake Ontario — are likely to be seen again, according to faculty experts at SUNY Brockport.

 These experts say the cause of water-level fluctuation is climate-driven.
 Extremely high water levels in the later 19th century changed to lows in the 1930s, 1960s, and late 1990s.
 In 2017 and 2019, they spiked to ~2 ft. higher than the regulatory target.